Dino (marque): Dino Berlinetta Speciale

 The first Dino-badged concept car was presented by Ferrari and Pininfarina in 1965.
 It was a mid-engined, two-seater called Dino Berlinetta Speciale.
 The work started in March 1965.
 The car was designed by Aldo Brovarone who created the conceptual plans that would in the future form a basic characteristics of the production Dino cars.
-The project was managed by Leonardo Fioravanti, and its directors included Sergio Pininfarina.
 They were all involved in creating and packaging this concept car and ultimately the production version, Dino 206 GT, that would also be partially credited to Fioravanti as its co-designer along Brovarone.
 Also in 1965, Brovarone designed the Alfa Romeo Giulia 1600 Sport concept car using the similar stylistic cues but realised on a front-engined car.